denysdovhan/home-assistant-config/README.md

 - [Turn on Bathroom Ceiling Light](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2032) – When it's bright in the living room, turn on Bathroom Ceiling Light to match brightness in Living Room.
 - [Turn on Bathroom Lightstrip](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L1972) – Turn on Bathroom Lightstrip when someone walk in.
 - [Turn on Corridor Light when Door is open](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L1666) – Turn on Corridor Light when Front Door opens and then turn it off after a few minutes
+- [Turn on Front Door Lamp when Electricity is off](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2700) – Front Door Lamp is a good guiding light in the dark.
+This automation turns on this lamp when Electricity is off and turns it off, when Electricity is on.
 - [Turn on Laundry Light](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2472) – Turn on lights in Laundry when door is opened.
 Wait for door to close and turn off the light.

 ### 🎵 Media